pimalaya/io-addressbook/CONTRIBUTING.md

 # Contributing guide

-Thank you for investing your time in contributing to Cardamum CLI!
+Thank you for investing your time in contributing to addressbook Rust libraries!

 ## Development